auoie/udemy-dl/README.md

   -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions [default: en] --concurrent-downloads CONCURRENT_DOWNLOADS
                         The number of maximum concurrent downloads for batch downloads and segments (HLS and DASH, must be a number 1-30) [default: 16]
-  --batch-download      Batch download captions+supplementary files+master playlists.
+  --batch-playlists     Batch download master playlists.
 Then batch download index playlists.
-Then sequentially download download quizzes+videos as normal.
+Then sequentially download all other assets as normal.
   --embed-subs          If a video has any subs, embed those subs in the output video --decrypt             Decrypt the encrypted videos.
 Requires a {key: kid} pair in `keyfile.json` --info                If specified, only course information will be printed, nothing will be downloaded